Carifio24/wwt-constellations-backend/SCHEMA.md

 - `scene_id`: the ObjectId of the scene that was liked
 - `delta` (number): either +1 (indicating a like) or -1 (indicating an un-like)

+## The `tessellations` collection

+Each document in the `tessellations` collection has the following fields:

+- `_id`: the ObjectID of the tessellation
+- `name`: a human-readable name for the tessellation
+- `neighbors`: a list of neighbors for each point in the tessellation.
+The i-th entry in the list is itself a list which gives the index numbers of the neighbors for the i-th scene in the tessellation
+- `polygons`: a list of polygons describing the tessellation cells.
+The i-th entry in the list is a list of points (in spherical coordinates, using radians) which specify the vertices of the polygon
+- `points`: a list of the locations (RA/Dec, in radians) of the relevant scenes
+- `scene_ids`: a list of the IDs of the scenes used in the tessellations
+- `last_updated`: a timestamp of when the tessellation was last updated